SkyWalker9955/vms/README.md

 3. Select a pom.xml file if the vms folder.
 4. Build and Run the project

+##Make sure to update a json file path in App.java line 68 and do the same in JsonMapperTest

 ## *Make sure dependencies installed, check pom.xml*
 #Here are all dependencies from xml file: